INFORMATION FOR PARENTS

 EVENTS

-During the school year your child will participate from time to time in a variety of different events, swimming, triathlon, cross country running, athletics, netball, rugby and soccer, quiz evenings, kapa haka, and choir to name a few.
+During the school year your child will participate from time to time in a variety of different events, Epro 8, swimming, triathlon, cross country running, athletics, netball, rugby and soccer, quiz evenings, and kapa haka to name a few.
 You will be informed by newsletter when these events are to be held.
 As a school we welcome all parents, grandparents and friends of the school to come along and join us on these occasions.

 FUNDRAISING